CrimsonMods/CrimsonClans/README.md

 ```

 ```
-## The number of minutes before raid time that members will be unable to invite/kick/join clans.
+## The number of minutes prior to the raid window to lock clan operation.
 # Setting type: Int32
 # Default value: 30
 PreRaidBufferMins = 30

-## The number of minutes after raid time that members will be unable to invite/kick/join clans.
+## The number of minutes past the raid window to lock clan operation.
 # Setting type: Int32
 # Default value: 0
 PostRaidBufferMins = 0